KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Four: The Collapse of Sustained Reading

+- The amount of sustained reading and focusing for long periods has gone down dramatically.

+- The method of information delivery is just as important as the content.

+- Reading novels has numerous benefits.

 ### Cause Five: The Disruption of Mind-Wandering

+- Allowing your mind to wander and daydream is an important activity for the brain.

+- This mind-wandering allows for new connections and creative thinking.

 ### Cause Six: The Rise of Technology That Can Track And Manipulate You (Part One)